16 year old Angel

 A child allowance for Kochan was stopped when he was admitted to the care center, so it was not easy to make a living.
 But even after he had a stomach tube attached, I took him to various amusement parks.
 Later, as he began to have some breathing problems, I bought a suction machine (for phlegm) and an inhaler at my own expense.
 We went to Disney Land together many times even then.
 Disney Land is a FANTASTIC PLACE, isn’t it?
 That wonderful place made Kochan thrilled so much that some miracle happened.
 The place has a magical power that makes one feel exhilarated so much that a miracle can happen.
 While he was on a vehicle called ‘It’s a Small World’ with us, though he had already lost the ability to walk by then, he stood up in his excitement!
 And though he had difficulty in eating and lost his appetite, Kochan finished all the food in no time at the restaurant we went on the way back from our trip.

-Now, I go and see him at the care center after my work instead of bringing him home.
-Kochan is 14 now.
-He takes a pile of medicines to avoid seizure every day, and he sleeps all day.
-But we sometimes communicate with Yes or No by his winks.
-He tells me what he wants by his winks, “I want to eat some chocolates” or “ Let me take a walk” and so on.
-What I want to do more than anything in the world is to grant his wish.
+I went and seen him at the care center after my work instead of bringing him home.
+Kochan was 14 then.
+He took a pile of medicines to avoid seizure every day, and he slept all day.
+But we sometimes communicated with Yes or No by his winks.
+He told me what he wants by his winks, “I want to eat some chocolates” or “ Let me take a walk” and so on.
+What I wanted to do more than anything in the world is to grant his wish.
 His wish is mine, also.
-I would like to protect him as much as I can.
-His symptom may get worsen suddenly again.
-But I am determined to keep up with his condition, no matter what.
-And I always try to think of the best way to deal with his condition to take the pain away for him as much as possible.
-He loves Tigger and Winnie the Pooh.
+I would like to protect him as much as I could.
+His symptoms get worsen suddenly again.
+But I was determined to keep up with his condition, no matter what.
+And I always tried to think of the best way to deal with his condition to take the pain away for him as much as possible.
+He loved Tigger and Winnie the Pooh.

 He had endured a lot of hardships, but he was always worried about me, not himself.
-And he still watches over us ever so affectionately while he bravely keeps on fighting his own battle against the disease.
+And he still watched over us ever so affectionately while he bravely kept on fighting his own battle against the disease.
 He passed away bravely.
 Dec 17, 1991-Feb 4, 2008.